sahreen-haider/Covid_detection_model/README.md

 |-- requirements.txt
 |-- weights and model architecture is saved on model.h5

+### The POC is Deployed using streamlit

+you can use upload scan and get results for the particular, --> Supported images are 'jpg', 'jpeg', 'png'
+--> Support for .MHA and .NII files will addded in the future

 #### For predicting or using your own model or architecture
 Use your own weights and architecture file using saved model file